-My interest in Vaishnavite traditions and Divya Prabandhams grew as I prepared for my CD recording (see main page).
-My article on Kulasekhara Alwar, the philosopher-king was published in the Sunday Herald a few weeks back.
+My article on Kulasekhara Alvar, the philosopher-king was published in the Sunday magazine of Deccan Herald a few years back.
 I’ve posted the article here for your convenience.

 The Mystic Chera King